tylerbouknight/RandomPapers/README.md

 ## Usage

 Run the script in a Python environment with necessary dependencies installed.
 Ensure you have an API key for ADS.
-The script will output a list of paper titles along with their respective links for the selected month.
+The script will output a list of paper titles along with their respective links.

 ### Dependencies